 The governors who served on the Corporation during the year and up to the date of signature of this report were as listed below.

-Corporation member attendance at Board and Committee meetings overall was 75%.
-Attendance at Board meetings was 77%.
-Committee meeting attendance was Audit 84%, Curriculum & Standards 62%, Finance & General Purposes 72%, Remuneration 73% and Search 78%.
-This was an exceptional year for the Board with additional meetings to consider the Area Based Review process and to develop a new College Strategic Plan and Property Strategy.
-Governor recruitment was also frozen during the year due to the Area Based Review, which meant a smaller team of existing Governors had to cover these meetings.
+Corporation member attendance at Board and Committee meetings overall was 83%.
+Attendance at Board meetings was 88%.
+Committee meeting attendance was Audit 86%, Curriculum & Standards 81%, Finance & General Purposes 78%, Remuneration 80% and Search 76%.